-‘Pokemon GO’ Update 0.53.1 Reveals More Gen 2 Clues: 35+ New Moves, Unown Forms, Evolution Items And More
+‘Pokemon GO’ Update 0.53.1 Reveals More Gen 2 Clues: 35+ New Moves, Unown Forms, Evolution Items, And More

 Pokemon GO has just rolled out its 0.53.1 update, and its contents are no less than underwhelming.
 Apart from tweaks in the game’s distance tracking and the inevitable minor text fixes, the most recent patch appears marginal at best.
-Beneath the surface, however, Pokemon GO Update 0.53.1 contains some of the most compelling references to new features in the game’s code, including more than 35 new moves, Unown forms, Evolution items and much more.
+Beneath the surface, however, Pokemon GO Update 0.53.1 contains some of the most compelling references to new features in the game’s code, including more than 35 new moves, Unown forms, Evolution items, and much more.

 The details for what appears to be more Gen 2 updates to the popular mobile augmented reality game have been discovered through data mining efforts of Pokemon GO-themed group The Silph Road.
 In an official report, the data miners have stated that PoGO Update 0.53.1 includes numerous new features for the game.
 Among the most notable information that was found referenced 38 never-before-seen moves in the game, which, interestingly, are utilized by numerous Generation 2 Pokemon.
 Here is a comprehensive list of the new moves that were discovered by The Silph Road.